This post may contain affiliate links. Please read our privacy policy.

 Notes

-One thing I love about my food processor, and also many blenders, is that the top has an insert that allows you to pour the oil into it, and the a tiny hole allows the oil to very slowly get added to the mixture in the bowl, so that it emulsifies.
-Anyone who has ever tried to follow a recipe that says “drizzle in the olive oil very slowly while whisking” knows that this is a great invention.
+One thing I love about my blender and food processor is that the top has an opening that allows you to pour the oil into it very slowly while the rouille is blending up and emulsifying.
+In some cases there is even a tiny hole in the top which allows you to add the oil at once, and then the hole drips in the oil at a very steady and slow pace all on its own.
+Anyone who has ever tried to follow a recipe that says “drizzle in the olive oil very slowly while whisking” knows this is a great invention.

 Recipe Rating